dalmo1991/superflexPy/doc/share_models.rst

    :lines: 1-29
    :linenos:

-Then we incorporate it in the SuperflexPy repository in the folder :code:`superflexpy/implementation/models/` following the procedure illustrated in the previous section (fork, change, and pull request).
+Then we incorporate it into the SuperflexPy repository in the folder :code:`superflexpy/implementation/models/` following the procedure illustrated in the previous section (fork, change, and pull request).